AkashKrBanik/Hadoop-Projects/README.md

 # Hadoop-Projects
-# WordCount Hadoop Project

 This project demonstrates how to set up a Hadoop environment and implement a simple WordCount application using Java and Hadoop's MapReduce framework.
 The purpose of the WordCount application is to count the occurrences of each word in a given text file.

 ## Prerequisites

-- Xubuntu (or any Ubuntu-based OS) installed on VirtualBox
+- Xubuntu (or any Ubuntu or Linux-based OS) installed on VirtualBox
 - OpenJDK 8
 - Hadoop 3.3.6
 - Maven